CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ## Kubernetes High Level Architecture

 - An orchestrator of contenarized applications
-- Two typeS of linux hosts
+- Two types of linux hosts
 - One or more Masters : brain & memory
 - A bunch of Nodes : muscles - where the pods are actually deployed